Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/uv/workflows/uv_management.rst

 At least for common people, we just do not "get it right the first time."
 It takes building on an idea and iterating our creative process until we reach that magical milestone called "Done".
-In software development, this is called the Spiral Methodology.
+In software development, this is called the 'spiral methodology'.

-Applied to Computer Graphics, we cycle between modeling, texturing, animating, and then back to making some modifications to mesh, UV mapping, tweaking the animation, adding a bone or two, finding out we need a few more faces, so back to modeling, etc.
+Applied to computer graphics, we cycle between modeling, texturing, animating, and then back to making some modifications to mesh, UV mapping, tweaking the animation, adding a bone or two, finding out we need a few more faces, so back to modeling, etc.
 We continue going round and round like this until we either run out of time, money,